Home › Calculators › Expectancy

 Expectancy Calculator

-Measure the expected value of a forex or CFD strategy from win rate, average win and average loss.
+Get the expectancy of a forex or CFD strategy — its expected value per trade — from win rate, average win and average loss, alongside the profit factor and break-even win rate.
+The formula is shown.

 Trading expectancy is E = pW - (1 - p)L, where p is win rate, W is average win and L is average loss.
 The same inputs also give reward/risk ratio, expectancy in R, profit factor and the break-even win rate.